Simbiat/Cron/README.md

 2. `function` is mandatory name of the function, that will be called.
 Limited to `VARCHAR(255)`.
 3. `object` can be used, if your `$function` can be called only from an object.
 You must specify full name of the object with all namespaces, for example `\Simbiat\FFTracker`.
 Limited to `VARCHAR(255)`.
 4. `parameters` are optional parameters that will be used when creating the optional `$object`.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in the database as JSON string and limited to `VARCHAR(5000)`.
-5. `allowedreturns` are optional return values that will be considered as success.
+5. `allowedReturns` are optional return values that will be considered as success.
 By default, the library relies on `boolean` values to determine if the task was completed successfully, but this option allows expanding the possible values.
 Needs to be either pure array or JSON encoded array of values, that can be expanded (`...` operator).
 Stored in the database as JSON string and limited to `VARCHAR(5000)`.
 6. `desccription` is an optional description of the task.
 Limited to `VARCHAR(1000)`.
 7. `enabled` whether a task (and its instances) is enabled (and run as per schedule) or not.
 Used only when creating new tasks.
 8. `system` whether a task can be removed by this class or not.
 Used only when creating new tasks.